Illusions of Past Perfection When Dealing with Betrayal

 Over-romanticizing the past.

-When stressed or sad it is easy to start thinking about the past as if it was so much better than the present.
-It arguably may have been easier than the present situation to deal with.
 Many times when we’re going through a difficult time, we look at the past with rose-colored glasses, which can make us feel more depressed or frustrated.
 You might find yourself asking yourself “how did I go from that situation to the situation I’m in now?”
 Other questions may pop up like “how did I ever trust this person?”

 Thus, you may find yourself struggling with shame or self-blame about the situations that you’re currently facing.
 A betrayal isn’t your fault.
 However, as time goes on, you want to be able to look at what happened in the past that everyone in the relationship needs to address.
 This is the way to make real, new and meaningful reconnections that will last.